mongodb/docs-realm/source/includes/rql.rst

 Overview
 --------

-{+client-database+} supports a string-based query language to constrain searches when retrieving objects.
+Realm Query Language is a string-based query language to constrain searches when retrieving objects.
 Queries evaluate a predicate for every object in the collection being queried.
 If the predicate resolves to ``true``, {+client-database+} includes the object in the results